IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/Secure compute, storage, and databases003/Plan and implement advanced security for compute.md

 - Windows virtual machines should enable Azure Disk Encryption or EncryptionAtHost (Detects both Azure Disk Encryption and EncryptionAtHost)
 - Linux virtual machines should enable Azure Disk Encryption or EncryptionAtHost (Detects both Azure Disk Encryption and EncryptionAtHost)

+> Azure Disk Encryption is not available on Basic, A-series VMs, or on virtual machines with a less than 2 GB of memory.

+# Azure security baseline for API Management:
+- The Microsoft cloud security benchmark provides recommendations on how you can secure your cloud solutions on Azure.
+- The content is grouped by the security controls defined by the Microsoft cloud security benchmark.
+- Can monitor this security baseline and its recommendations using Microsoft Defender for Cloud.

 ## Points: